texuf/whiskeynode/README.md

 Woah!
 Three nested for loops?
 Loads of db calls that probably won't be cached in your application... lets see if we can do better

     for user in users:
-        #get this user's ability ids
+        #get this user's activity ids
         ability_ids =       Edge.COLLECTION.find(
                                     {
-                                        'name':'abilities',
+                                        'name':'activities',
                                         'outboundId':user._id
                                     }
                                 ).distinct('inboundId')
-        #get abilities related to this users abilities
+        #get activities related to this users activities
         related_ability_ids = Edge.COLLECTION.find(
                                     {
                                         'name':'relatedAbilities',